-The Nebraska Department of Environmental Quality (NDEQ) has completed the Source Water Assessment.
-Included in the assessment are a Wellhead Protection Area are a Wellhead Protection Area map, potential contaminant source inventory, vulnerability rating and source water protection information.
-To view the Source Water Assessment or for more information, you may contact the NDEQ at (402)471-6988 or go to www.deq.state.ne.us.
+The Nebraska Department of Environmental Quality (NDEQ) has completed the Source Water Assessment for our water.
+Included in the assessment are a Wellhead Protection Area map, potential contaminant source inventory, vulnerability rating, and source water protection information.
+To view the Source Water Assessment or for more information, you may contact the NDEQ at (402) 471-6988 or go to www.deq.state.ne.us.